Challenges in Energy Markets I

-This Module is offered by Assistant Professorship of Economics of Energy Markets (Prof. Schwenen).
+This Module is offered by Associate Professorship of Economics of Energy Markets (Prof. Schwenen).

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.